To apply for—and maintain—financial aid, you must meet a few eligibility requirements.

 Access your federal aid history by logging in to the National Student Loan Data System (NSLDS) website using your federal PIN.

-Entrance & Exit Tests
+Entrance & Exit Interview

 Enrollment and Satisfactory Academic Progress

-To maintain financial aid, including loans, you must remain enrolled in an eligible program at SHS and make satisfactory academic progress.
+In order to be eligible for financial aid, including loans, you must remain enrolled in an eligible program at SHS and make satisfactory academic progress.
 We will verify your enrollment and progress before each disbursement.

 Academic Standards of Progress at the School of the Health Sciences

 To maintain aid, you must:

 - Complete the units for which you receive aid each semester

 - Complete your program in the maximum timeframe allowed

 - Maintain a cumulative GPA of at least 3.0 for each semester you receive aid [note said some schools require less. but this is FA, not academic]